 What Is the Legal Limit for Brake Pads?

 The legal limit or the safe MM for brake pads is approximately 3 mm.
-Though in the UK the legal brake pad limit is 1.5 mm.
-If your brake pad thickness is 1.5 mm or less you have to change your pads immediately.
-Though most of the mechanics will recommend you to change your brake pads if they are worn down to 3 mm.
+If your brake pad thickness is 1.5 mm or less you should change your pads immediately.
+Though most of the mechanics will recommend you change your brake pads if they are worn down to 3 mm.
 Anything less than 3 mm will expose the metal sensor making contact with the brake disc.

 At What Thickness Should Brake Pads Be Replaced?

 The ideal thickness for your brake pads to work functionally is more than 6.4 mm.
 But if the brake pads are thinner than this, you need to consider getting them replaced.
-Up to 6.4 mm thick of brake pads is very functional for brake pads.
-3 mm is the legal limit of the brake pads to get replaced.
+Up to 6.4 mm thick brake pads are very functional for brake pads.
+3 mm is the legal limit for the brake pads to get replaced.
 If it’s less than 3 mm, you need to replace them immediately.

 FAQ